raspi/kaukosohva/README.md

 ## Current state

-This is proof of concept for technical users.
-Security and latency issues are everywhere.
-Can be used to play turn-based or other non-time-critical games.
+This is proof of concept prototype for technical users.

 # Architecture